 Photo 3: The Popina memorial under construction, 1980

 Bogdanović implemented his designer for the memorial complex (Photo 2), which was to be situated on the site of the former location of the battle trenches, over the course of three years (Photo 3).
 The project was largely financed through public donations and community fundraising efforts.
-It was officially opened to the public on October 12th 1981, a date chosen to commemorate 40 years since the Battle of Popina.
+Detailed architectural drawings for this monument can be viewed at the 'Arhiva Modernizma' organization's website at THIS link.
+It was officially opened to the public on October 12th, 1981, a date chosen to commemorate 40 years since the Battle of Popina.
 The complex consisted of four elements: a commemoration block along with three monoliths made of gabbro stone blocks spread out over roughly 80m in length, with two of the monoliths being cylindrical (~9m tall) and the center being triangle shaped (~20m tall).
-Through the three monoliths, there are massive cylindrical openings which align, creating a gun-barrel-like effect, with the portal through the center triangle sculpture being 6m in diameter.
+Through the three monoliths, there are massive cylindrical openings that align, creating a gun-barrel-like effect, with the portal through the center triangle sculpture being 6m in diameter.
 It is because of this 'tunnel effect' that the monument gets its popular nickname 'The Sniper'.
 Bogdanović was horrified in his later years upon hearing this nickname for his sculpture, as he felt that one of his creations being likened to a weapon of war was sordid and ghastly.
 In addition to this monument, original plans intended to create an entire tourist complex here, with a motel, sports facilities and an elaborate cascading fountain.
-However, the costs for this monument complex got wildly out of control of what these municipalities were able to handle, so, as a result the memorial in its entirety was never fully realized by Bogdanović.
+However, the costs for this monument complex got wildly out of control of what these municipalities were able to handle, so, as a result, the memorial in its entirety was never fully realized by Bogdanović.
 It is unclear to what degree this monument was ever a widely viable or regularly visited cultural or tourist attraction, even in the days of Yugoslavia when such monuments were joyously celebrated.

 Photo 4: Construction at the Popina memorial site, 2017